FluxML/Flux.jl/CONTRIBUTING.md

 **Flux.jl** is the de facto machine learning library in the **Julia ecosystem** and one of the foundational Julia packages.
 It is written in *pure Julia*.
 This is very different from most other state-of-the-art machine learning libraries which typically leverage languages like C or C++ under the hood.

-Flux has always had the mission of being a simple, hackable and performant approach to machine learning, which is extended to a number of domains in science by means of differentiable programming.
+Flux has always had the mission of being a simple, hackable and performant approach to machine learning, which is extended to a number of scientific domains by means of differentiable programming.

 Julia provides features that Machine Learning researchers and practitioners need.
 However, the ecosystem is not yet mature enough so that developers can rewrite it in Julia.
 This provides a great opportunity for you to contribute to the [future of Machine Learning and the Julia language in general](https://towardsdatascience.com/the-future-of-machine-learning-and-why-it-looks-a-lot-like-julia-a0e26b51f6a6).